AyrtonB/WPD-Hackathon/README.md

 ### Installation

-You can install the battery optimisation library developed in this work using:
+You can install the library developed in this work using:

 ```bash
 pip install evtdemand